hfinkel/lfort/docs/InternalsManual.rst

 Every declaration in a program exists within some *declaration context*, such as a translation unit, namespace, class, or function.
-Declaration contexts in Clang are represented by the ``DeclContext`` class, from which the various declaration-context AST nodes (``TranslationUnitDecl``, ``NamespaceDecl``, ``RecordDecl``, ``FunctionDecl``, etc.) will derive.
+Declaration contexts in LFort are represented by the ``DeclContext`` class, from which the various declaration-context AST nodes (``TranslationUnitDecl``, ``NamespaceDecl``, ``RecordDecl``, ``FunctionDecl``, etc.) will derive.
 The ``DeclContext`` class provides several facilities common to each declaration context: